cs-uob/COMSM0085/exercises/part1/src/git/git1.md

 git config --global user.email "YOUREMAIL"
 ```

-where you obviously replace your name and email with something of your choice; I've put them in double quotes because this lets you include a space between your first and last names and the @ character in your email address.
+where you obviously replace your name and email with something of your choice; these are in double quotes because this lets you include a space between your first and last names and the @ character in your email address.

 This does not create a user account - git just uses your name and email to record the author in any commits you make, so you can put anything you like here (git will happily accept `-` as your email address, and it does not send you email).
 Of course, once you are working in a team with other students, you will probably want to use your real name so they know who has made which commits.